git4keerthip/KnowledgeBank/AWS.md

 ### S3
 - Max size is 5TB else multi-part upload
 - s3 can host static websites (make bucket public for this website hosting)
+- S3 version can become expensive with multiple copies of files , but this can be managed with Life cycle rule.
+- s3 uses ssl/tls for data encryption in transit
+- sse - server side encryption
+- s3 uses s3 managed keys (sse-s3 is recommended), s3 KMS (comes with charges) for data encryption at rest
 ### ECR
 - Elastic container registrey,private docker resgistry on AWS.
 - We store our docker images so that we can run them on ECS/Fargate